 Roldos said he left Palm Springs armed with the information he needed to build the location service.
 “DevSummit was a lifesaver in terms of getting me where I need to be in my understanding of [the Geotrigger Service] to integrate the SDK into my app,” Roldos said.
 “The summit overall was very helpful for my project, my knowledge of what Esri makes available, and the amazing growth Esri is having in its developer platforms.
 It was clear that Esri is taking the lead in developing GIS for the next generation.”

-Web app developer Alex Bostic from URS Corporation, an engineering, design, and construction firm, was at his fifth DevSummit.
-Bostic lives in West Virginia but develops web apps for the Tampa Bay Partnership, an organization that promotes economic development in the Tampa Bay area of Florida.
+Web application developer Alex Bostic from URS Corporation, an engineering, design, and construction firm, was at his fifth DevSummit.
+Bostic lives in West Virginia but develops web applications for the Tampa Bay Partnership, an organization that promotes economic development in the Tampa Bay area of Florida.

-Bostic plans to use Esri Business Analyst Online and Story Maps apps, along with ArcGIS Online, to give businesses interested in relocating to the Tampa Bay region the means to analyze educational information about the potential work force in the area.
+Bostic plans to use Esri Business Analyst Online and story maps, along with ArcGIS Online, to give businesses interested in relocating to the Tampa Bay region the means to analyze educational information about the potential work force in the area.

 For him, the DevSummit is a must-attend event.
-"Being able to make connections with Esri developers and others creates a support network that would not be established otherwise," said Bostic.
-"The keynote [speaker] Chris [Wanstrath of GitHub], was a huge part of my liking the experience this year.
+“Being able to make connections with Esri developers and others creates a support network that would not be established otherwise,” said Bostic.
+“The keynote, Chris [Wanstrath of GitHub], was a huge part of me liking the experience this year.
 His presentation style and talking points appealed to me.
-Also, the Innovation Lab is a good experience because you get to see cutting-edge stuff that makes light bulbs go off."
+Also, the Innovation Lab is a good experience because you get to see cutting-edge stuff that makes light bulbs go off.”

 For developers interested in geospatial technology, Altamira said DevSummit is like no other conference.